 Claiming non-Australian pensions

-International Services can also give you advice and information about claiming a pension from a country that does not have an agreement with Australia.
+We can also give you advice and information about claiming a pension from a country that doesn’t have an agreement with Australia.

 Non-Australian income exchange rates

-You may ask for a reassessment
+Asking for a reassessment

 You can ask for a reassessment if there’s more than a 5% difference between the exchange rate we used and the rate that was actually used by the organisation or financial institution that converted your non-Australian income and assets into Australian dollars.
 To do this, you need to show us evidence of the actual exchange rate used.

 You need to tell us if your non-Australian income and assets change, however there is no need to tell us if the change in value was solely caused by a change in the exchange rate.